 Isn’t it time to schedule a driver skills test provided you have sufficient behind-the-wheel practice and your skills are strong enough to eliminate the above-mentioned mistakes?
 There is no rush until your learner’s permit expires soon and you can give some attention to details – this will help you to feel confident when a big day of testing comes.
 Practice road rules test again to refresh theory and get your car prepared for the testing.
 Remember that once you schedule a road test, you need to arrive at a DMV office in an insured car while accompanied by a licensed driver.
 Make sure you have both of them ready, since if it turns out that something wrong with your vehicle, you won’t be allowed to undergo the examination (and if you drive it without a supervisor, you will get a violation record in your learner’s permit).
 Our road test tips include checking:

 Don’t forget to adjust your mirrors and seat to feel comfortable during the testing!

 Now, when the above-listed paperwork is done, your car is checked and your behind-the-wheel practice is completed, you are really ready to schedule a driver's test.
 Our last driving test advice covers getting a grip since quite a lot of applicants manage to fail the exam just because they are too nervous about it.

 - Don’t take any sedative drugs as they may affect your reaction badly.

-- Have a good night sleep before the exam.
+- Have a good night's sleep before the exam.

-- Be punctual when arriving in a testing site.
+- Be punctual when arriving on a testing site.

 - Don’t pay much attention to horror stories about the testing.